Wednesday Night Dinner in Hinton Hall:

 The Wednesday Night Food Drives at Duluth First UMC for the Hands of Christ Duluth Co-op are our weekly mission project, combined with the many Wednesday evening activities offered at the church.

-Items needed during the month of August and September are:
+Items needed during the months of November and December are:

-• September 10th: Cans of diced tomatoes;
+• December 10th: Cans of vegetables/mixed vegetables.

 Join us for a delicious dinner and fellowship in Hinton Hall, pick up a to-go dinner for your family, join us for any of our Wednesday evening activities, and drop off food items to help other families in need.
 We thank you for your support.